-Breast Lift Techniques
+Types of Breast Lift Surgery

-Full Mastopexy – Wise Pattern/Inverted T-incision
+Full Mastopexy – Wise Pattern/Inverted-T Incision

 A full mastopexy can be very beneficial and generally results in significant improvement; however, this procedure is often best for women who have moderate to severe signs of breast droop.
-Although there will be visible signs of scarring from this technique, Dr. Trevisani is highly skilled with this procedure and will make every effort to make residual scarring as light as possible.
-Women with smaller breasts or with only mild to moderate breast ptosis (sagginess) can typically attain very good results from less invasive breast lift techniques.
+Although there will be visible signs of scarring from this technique, Dr. Jon Paul Trevisani is highly skilled with this procedure and will make every effort to make residual scarring as light as possible.
+Women with smaller breasts, or who have only mild to moderate breast ptosis (sagginess), can typically attain very good results from less invasive breast lift techniques.

 Crescent Mastopexy (Half-Moon Incision)

-Doughnut (Peri-Areolar) Mastopexy
+Doughnut (Periareolar) Mastopexy

 A breast lift can correct a drooping bustline and restore your curves to their youthful beauty.
-The results of your plastic surgery should be long-lasting with the results being immediately visible.
+The results of your plastic surgery should be long-lasting with the results immediately visible.
 Any residual swelling will continue to diminish over time.
 Leading plastic surgeon Jon Paul Trevisani, MD and his team of experienced professionals look forward to the opportunity to help you with your breast enhancement goals.